czifan/Multimodal-Medicine-AI/readme.md

     - using PyRadiomics for Radiological CTs; pre-training a ResNet-18 as histopathological tissue-type classifier and for extracting cell type features and tissue-type features; encoding clinical data as binary variables or one-hot categorical variables
     - using univariate Cox proportional hazards model to select features
     - employing a multivariable Cox model for late fusing
-- **Fusion Mode:** Early/Late-fusion, using a multivariate Cox model to integrate unimodal submodels’ predictions
+- **Fusion Mode:** Late-fusion, using a multivariate Cox model to integrate unimodal submodels’ predictions

 </details>